JustinZhaoOvO/CSC207Project/accessibility-report.md

-## Accessible Report of Chess Game Program
+## Accessibility Report of Chess Game Program

 **Principle 1: Equitable Use**